ibm-messaging/mq-jms-spring/README.md

 The queue manager name is given as
 * `ibm.mq.queueManager`

-For client connections to a queue manager, you must also set
+For client connections to a queue manager, you must also set either
 * `ibm.mq.channel`
 * `ibm.mq.connName`
+or
+* `ibm.mq.ccdtUrl`
-If both the channel and connName are not supplied, then a local queue manager is assumed.
+If both the channel and connName are not supplied, and the CCDTURL is not supplied, then a local queue manager is assumed.
+The CCDTURL property is taken in preference to the channel and connName.

 Optionally you can provide a [client id](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.ref.dev.doc/q112000_.html) if required.
 * `ibm.mq.clientId`